Andrew Vaughn Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Andrew Vaughn (.237 on-base percentage in past 10 games, 78 points below season-long percentage), take on starting pitcher Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.
+On Friday, Andrew Vaughn (batting .351 in his past 10 games) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Tigers.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Angels.

 Andrew Vaughn Game Info & Props vs. the Tigers